charles-okunzo/pre-prep24_IP-2/README.md

 ### Requirements

-* Either a computer,phone,tablet or an Ipad
+* Either a computer,phone.

 * An access to the Internet

 ### Installation Process
 * Connect to the internet.
 * Enter site url.
-* Surf.
+* Surf the web.

 [Go Back to the top](#portfolio)